TAC Incorporates as a Nonprofit Organization

 The Rise of the TAC TITANS

 After years of renting lanes to multiple year-round swim teams, the TAC Board determined that there was a need for just one, fully aligned and professionally run year-round USA Swim team at TAC in order to eliminate friction, consolidate resources, coaching and swimming talent and to make a national impact in the swimming community.
 As a result, the TAC TITANS swim team was founded September 30, 2012 and has quickly grown into the largest swim team in the Triangle.
-Thanks in part to the Triangle Aquatic Center and the TAC TITANS, USA Swimming ranked the Triangle region as the third best swimming community in the country in 2014.
+Thanks in part to the Triangle Aquatic Center and the TAC TITANS, USA Swimming ranked the Triangle region as the third best swimming community in the country.

 It’s Only the Beginning…